Betting NFL Teasers

 We should point out that, while these are still one of the best blind bets in NFL football, 2006 was just an amazing year.
 They are not always so successful, but if you follow the strategy advice we provide here then you can certainly make some money from them.

 Considering that the best-known writer behind the Stanford Wong penname didn't write the teaser chapter of Sharp Sports Betting, and the man that did was just sharing a strategy that had been around since at least the 1980's, we will refer to Wong Teasers by their original name – "Basic Strategy Teasers."

 Introduction to Basic Strategy Teasers

-Now to be clear FULLY crossing means going from a loss to win.
-Therefore teasing -7 to -1 is not part of basic strategy nor is teasing +3 to +9.
-This is because in these examples you're going from a push to a win on one of the required numbers, not a loss to a win which is the key.
+To be clear, fully crossing means going from a loss to win.
+Therefore, teasing -7 to -1 isn't part of basic strategy nor is teasing +3 to +9.
+This is because in these examples, you're going from a push to a win on one of the required numbers, not a loss to a win, which is the key.

 Basic Strategy Subsets